ISO 20022: The New Standard

 The transition ensures better interoperability between banks and corporations, enhances straight-through processing (STP), improves fraud detection and aligns with regulatory and compliance needs.

-No action is required from our clients at this time; City National Bank will handle the message conversion to the required format.
+No action is required from our clients at this time; City National Bank will handle the message conversion to the ISO format.

-There are no changes to SWIFT codes.
-City National Bank’s SWIFT Code is: CINAUS6L
+There are no changes to SWIFT BICs.
+City National Bank’s SWIFT BICs is: CINAUS6L

 Our specialized team is here for you.